f4b6a3/uuid-creator/README.md

 This is a Java library for generating [Universally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 The Internet standard [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562) was published in May 2024, making RFC 4122 obsolete.
-This library is fully compliant with the new RFC, as it was developed following the evolution of the new Internet standard until its publication.
+This library is fully compliant with the new RFC, as it was developed following the evolution of the new standard until its publication.

 List of implemented UUID subtypes: